 What kind of parent openly curses around their kids but then expects them not to curse?
 Is that even logical?

 This example stuck in my mind as I decided what I was going to do to not only teach my kids but me that cursing is not allowed in this house—even if it’s an accident.

 It had to be extreme enough so that my preteen didn’t laugh and that my two toddlers weren’t scared.
 I thought about acting like my tongue was going to get cut out but that would scare the kids.
 So I thought about what my mother would do in this situation.
 I instantly remembered the Dial soap and knew I had a plan.
 I called all three of my kids to the kitchen and I gave them a lesson that none of us will soon forget.
 I told them that not only was saying bad words bad/ but it was equally disgusting.
 So I told them I had to wash my mouth out with soap.
 They hollered and screamed in disgust as I did it.
 By the time I got done, the two toddlers were beside themselves shouting, “Ewwww, I’ll never say a bad word!”
 My 12-year-old was less amused but just shook his head and said, “Mom, it’s not that serious.”
 My husband peeped his head in with all the commotion we were having and just chuckled at my craziness.

 In the end, I proved my point with how disgusting using curse words are to myself and the kids.
 Now the kids watch me when I hurt myself or am angry and instead of cursing, I simply shut my mouth and just breathe in and out until I can regain my composure.
 I think I learned my lesson.

-Do you curse in front of your kids my Mommy Noire family?
+Do you curse in front of your kids?